 Another reason why one may partition their drive is, so they can achieve smaller partitions with tinier cluster sizes.
 Cluster size can be described as the tiniest piece of data that a partition can cache.
 Having a smaller disk partition with a smaller cluster size is helpful because you can squeeze a file that could require up to 16 KB of storage space (in a large partition) in a 4 KB storage space.
 This is a nice way to store a big number of small files.

 It is extremely imperative to make the hard drive available to an OS.
 But what if the hard drive is larger than the partition size allowed by the operating system?
 The best way out is to split your large hard disk into several partitions.
 When a whole family or group of people have to share a computer, the only way to ensure that they keep files separately without affecting how they share them is to create many disk partitions.

 The partition hard drive in Windows is rather easy to create.
-You can do it even without enough computer knowledge, thanks to the high level of technology owned by Microsoft.
-The tips provided below are meant for users of Windows 10, Windows 8, Windows 7, Windows Vista and Windows XP.
+Thanks to the high level of technology owned by Microsoft, you can do it even without enough computer knowledge.
+The tips provided below are meant for users of Windows 11, Windows 10, Windows 8, Windows 7, Windows Vista, and Windows XP.
 The following are easy steps you should follow:

 Step 1.
 Open Disk Management

 This tool is incorporated in all Windows versions that allow the user to partition their hard drive.
 If you are using Windows 8/8.1 or Windows 10, use Power User Menu to open Disk Management.

 As soon as the Disk Management starts, an Initialize Disk window will emerge showing this text: You must initialize a disk before Logical Disk Manager can access it.